scul0405/fat32-ntfs-explorer/README.md

 # Operation System - Project 01 - FAT32 & NTFS Explorer

 ## Requirement
-Terminal to run this source must be administrator permission.
+Terminal to run this source must be run with administrator permission.

 ## Usage
 Go to source folder and run code with below instruction